> Louis Killen > Songs > Derwentwater’s Farewell

 Louis Killen sang Derwentwater’s Farewell in 1962 on the Topic EP Northumbrian Garland (reissued in 1968 on the Topic LP Along the Coaly Tyne and in 1998 on CD); and on 4 June 1965 at a concert presented by the English Folk, Dance and Song Society at the Royal Festival Hall, London.
 A recording of this concert was published on the HMP LP Folksound of Britain.

-He re-recorded Derwentwater's Farewell in Winter 1977 at the Eldron Fennig Folk Museum of American Ephemera for his album Old Songs, Old Friends.
-He commented in his sleeve notes:
+He re-recorded Derwentwater’s Farewell in Winter 1977 at the Eldron Fennig Folk Museum of American Ephemera for his album Old Songs, Old Friends.
+He noted:

 The New Scorpion Band sang Derwentwater’s Farewell in 2004 on their CD The Downfall of Pears.
 They noted:

 James Radclyffe, third Earl of Derwentwater, held extensive estates in Northumberland and Durham, based on the ancestral seat of Dilston Hall, near Corbridge in the Tyne valley.
 He was beheaded on Tower Hill in February 1716 for his prominent role in the first Jacobite Rebellion of the previous year.
 At the time of his execution he was only twenty-six years old, and his youth and personal charm made him something of a romantic hero before his death.
 This is the best known of the laments written for him at the time.
 The text is found in Hogg’s Jacobite Relics of Scotland.

 See also the Child ballad Lord Derwentwater (Roud 89; Child 208).

 Louis Killen sings Derwentwater’s Farewell